About the Club

 About First and Third T.B.C.

 First and Third Trinity Boat Club is the boat club of Trinity College in Cambridge, UK, the largest of the Cambridge University Colleges.
-We are the largest college boat club, typically teaching between 60 and 80 people to learn to row each year.
+We run the largest novice programme of the college boat clubs, typically teaching over 100 people to learn to row each year.

 We aim to cater for everyone - with boats going out training anything between twice and five times a week.
-We therefore have up to as many 14 boats rowing in the Cambridge May Bumps - the highlight of the College rowing calender.
+We therefore have lots of boats rowing in the Cambridge May Bumps - the highlight of the College rowing calender.

 Rowing at Trinity College started, in 1825, with the formation of what became First Trinity Boatclub, closely followed by the forming of other Trinity Boat Clubs.
 The clubs all enjoyed a great deal of success throughout the 19th century, and though the Second Trinity Boat Club was dissolved due to insufficient membership, the standard of rowing remained excellent.
 The Clubs sent winning crews to the Olympics in various years and remained as one of the most formidable opponents at Henley Royal Regatta, winning the Grand on numerous occasions.